 - Speaker’s fee is a suggested donation of $75.
 Non-profit rates are negotiable.

 - Needs: laptop and projector, screen, 2 tables for artifacts display.

 Speaker can provide laptop and projector if needed.

 - Request that books be sold by speaker after the lecture.

 About the Lecture:

-Mandy Altimus Pond graduated from Kent State University with a BA in history, summa cum laude with honors.
+Mandy Altimus Stahl graduated from Kent State University with a BA in history, summa cum laude with honors.
 She works as the Archivist at the Massillon Museum.
-Pond oversees the care and access to the photographs, rare books, documents, and institutional items in the archives, as well as handling research requests in the Velma B. Erwin Research Room.
-Pond has produced works for the Museum such as The Legacy of Steel, Adaptations, Seafaring Forefathers, Stark Naked Salon, The Greatest Generation, and Faces of Rural America.
+Stahl oversees the care and access to the photographs, rare books, documents, and institutional items in the archives, as well as handling research requests in the Velma B. Erwin Research Room.
+Stahl has produced works for the Museum such as Massillon in the Great War: Voices from the Archives (2017), The Legacy of Steel (2004), Seafaring Forefathers (2005), The Greatest Generation (2008), and Faces of Rural America (2011).
 She has presented several times at Ohio Local History Alliance conferences on digitization, internship programs, and social media.
-Since 2012, she has traveled across Ohio to deliver her lecture on the sinking of the Titanic more than 45 times, and has begun lecturing on World War I in honor of the centennial of that war.
-Pond serves on the Massillon Historic Preservation Commission and the Charity Rotch School of Kendal Foundation Board.
+Since 2012, she has traveled across Ohio to deliver her lecture on the sinking of the Titanic more than 55 times.
+Stahl serves on the Massillon Historic Preservation Commission and the Charity Rotch School of Kendal Foundation Board.
 She is proud to be presenting her grandfather’s amazing story.